Portfolio / Automation & Process Engineering

 Depreciate

-For M365 groups with an active SharePoint site: strips all aliases, renames to a depreciated address, preserves the group so the SP site stays accessible through the transition.
+For M365 groups with an active SharePoint site: strips all aliases, renames to a depreciated address, preserves the group so the SharePoint site stays accessible through the transition period.

 Phase 4